1979 to 2017

-Founded in 1979 by master goldsmith Alan Revere, the Revere Academy of Jewelry Arts immediately became a center for jewelry and jewelers around the world; a place where master craftsmen pass on traditional skills to the next generation.
-The Academy is located in the beautiful tower suite on the ninth floor of the Humboldt Bank Building.
-An abundance of restaurants, hotels, museums, parks and transportation is within a short distance from the Academy in what many people call, "America's favorite city."
+Founded in 1979 by master goldsmith Alan Revere, the Revere Academy of Jewelry Arts immediately became a center for jewelry and jewelers around the world.
+It was a unique learning environment where master craftsmen passed on traditional skills to the next generation.
+The Academy was located on Market Street, at first in the Phelan Building.
+In 2013 the school moved across the street into the Humboldt Bank Building.

 Revere Academy of Jewelry Arts

 The Revere Academy of Jewelry Arts offered something for everyone interested in making jewelry.
 Beginners just starting out learned to use basic tools and procedures while developing good working habits.
 Hobbyists added professional skills that elevated their work right away.
 And working bench jewelers filled in key areas while picking up new and more advanced techniques.
 All students received California State authorized certificates and diplomas upon completion of Revere classes and programs.

 This truly unique school was a complete training facility and a center for jewelry artists internationally.
 In addition to regular classes, the Academy offered an annual Masters Symposium taught by internationally respected artists.
 The school also offered books and videos by the faculty.

 It is no wonder that serious students came from around the country and overseas to attend what many refer to as, "The best jewelry school in America."